 Even if you’re not familiar with isometric exercises, it’s likely they are already part of your workout routine.
 A form of static strength training, these types of exercises involve contracting a specific muscle for a long period of time without moving surrounding joints.
 Sound familiar?
 One of the most common of the bunch is the equally loved and loathed plank.
 While isometric exercises sound easy in theory, they are actually quite the opposite—the burn is real.

-Ahead, trainers share everything you need to know about isometric exercises and how to reap the benefits.
+Ahead, Britany Willams, a barre instructor for Sweat shares everything you need to know about isometric exercises and how to reap the benefits, and Openfit trainer, Julian Daigre, breaks down how to do each move.

 What Are Isometric Exercises?